 PYE, Alan.
 1154.
 Private.
 From New Zealand.
 Wounded at the defence of Vieille Chapelle 9-11/04/1918.
 Discharged 27/03/1919.
 Entitled to British War and Victory Medals.

 PYE, Arthur.
 85. Private.
 Had seen service in the King Edward's Horse pre-war and re-enlisted in 5/09/1914 but was discharged as medically unfit on 5/10/1914.
 Awarded Silver War Badge 152144.

 PYKE, Francis John.
 2112.
 Acting Serjeant KEH.
 Arrived in France 4/05/1915 as Private 241 in 2nd KEH and transferred to KEH 13/04/1918 as Acting Serjeant 2112 KEH.
 Discharged 7/05/1919.
-Prior service in the Boer War as Serjeant F. J Pyke, 31879 112th Company (Middlesex), 11th Battalion, Middlesex Imperial Yeomanry and awarded Queen's South Africa Medal with clasps Cape Colony, Orange Free State and Transvaal and King's South Africa 1901 and 1902.
+Prior service in the Boer War as Serjeant F. J Pyke, 31879, 112th Company (Middlesex), 11th Battalion, Middlesex Imperial Yeomanry and awarded the Queen's South Africa Medal with clasps Cape Colony, Orange Free State, Transvaal, and King's South Africa 1901 and 1902.
 Invalided Imperial Yeomanry Hospital in Pretoria.
-Mis-spelt PIKE on KEH BWM and Victory Medal Roll.
+Entitled to 1914/15 Star trio and surname mis-spelt PIKE on KEH BWM and Victory Medal Roll.